raspberrypilearning/persuasive-data-presentation/en/step_2.md

 title: Using pygal to create charts
 ---

-If you project requires you to create graphs and charts then you will need to use **pygal**.
+If your project requires you to create graphs and charts then you will need to use **pygal**.
 The following line of code imports **pygal** into your program:

 --- code ---
 ---